-The rental expenses, which mainly represent turnover rent, for the year ended 31 December 2017 amounted to approximately HK\$5.3 million, representing an increase of approximately 25.1% as compared with that of the year ended 31 December 2016 which amounted to approximately HK\$4.2 million.
-Such increase was mainly due to the increased number of restaurants operated during the year.
+The rental expenses, which mainly represent turnover rent and government rates, for the year ended 31 December 2018 amounted to approximately HK\$8.6 million, representing an increase of approximately 62.3% as compared with that of the year ended 31 December 2017 which amounted to approximately HK\$5.3 million.
+Such increase was mainly due to the increased number of restaurants and certain new restaurants are operated for the full year in 2018 but not in 2017.